cortex-lab/phy/docs/gui.md

 View-specific controls appear in the view menu and in the [shortcut reference](shortcuts.md).
-Press `H` or choose **Help > Show shortcuts and commands** to print the bindings active in the current session.
+Press `H` or choose **Help > Show shortcuts and commands** to open the bindings active in the current session.

 ## Automatic updates and large selections